 Common stock repurchase.
-On January 21, 2015, we announced that our Board of Directors authorized an additional \$750 million for our common stock share repurchase program.
-This new authorization is incremental to the existing \$1.6 billion program, initially approved in October 2010 and expanded in each fiscal year.
+On April 20, 2016, we announced that our Board of Directors authorized an additional \$1.0 billion for our common stock share repurchase program.
+This new authorization is incremental to the existing \$2.4 billion program, initially approved in October 2010 and expanded in each fiscal year.
 Acquisitions for the share repurchase programs will be made from time to time in private transactions or open market purchases as permitted by securities laws and other legal requirements.
 The programs can be terminated at any time.
-As of November 2, 2015, we had repurchased and retired 22,974,465 shares at an average price of \$90.37 per share as part of our current repurchase program and we had \$473.9 million remaining authorized to purchase shares.
+During fiscal year 2016, we repurchased and retired 6,608,980 shares at an average price of \$105.94 per share and as of September 30, 2016, we had \$773.7 million remaining authorized to purchase shares.

-Goodwill and intangible assets.
+Goodwill and acquired intangible assets.
 Goodwill represents the excess purchase price over the estimated fair value of net assets acquired as of the acquisition date.
 We test goodwill for impairment on an annual basis and between annual tests when impairment indicators are identified.
 Goodwill is written down when impaired.
 Goodwill was recorded in connection with the acquisition of Defense.Net, Inc. in fiscal year 2014, Versafe Ltd. and LineRate Systems, Inc. in fiscal year 2013, Traffix Systems in fiscal year 2012, Acopia Networks, Inc. in fiscal year 2007, Swan Labs, Inc. in fiscal year 2006, MagniFire Websystems, Inc. in fiscal year 2004 and uRoam, Inc. in fiscal year 2003.
 For our annual goodwill impairment test in all periods to date, we have operated under one reporting unit and the fair value of the reporting unit has been determined by the Company's enterprise value.
 We perform our annual goodwill impairment test during the second fiscal quarter.